You are currently viewing WordPress File Manager Plugin Under Active Exploitation

 WordPress File Manager Plugin Under Active Exploitation

-File Manager is a popular WordPress plugin that is used to manage files on WordPress sites.
+File Manager is a popular WordPress plugin that manages files on WordPress sites.
 It allows a WordPress administrator to edit, delete, upload, download, archive, copy and paste files and folders directly from the WordPress backend.
-A critical remote code execution vulnerability has been identified in the WordPress File Manager plugin which allows an attacker to run arbitrary code on the target.
-The plugin is currently installed on more than 700,000 active WordPress websites and is being actively exploited in the wild.
+A critical remote code execution vulnerability identified in the WordPress File Manager plugin which allows an attacker to run arbitrary code on the target.
+The plugin is currently installed on more than 700,000 active WordPress websites and is actively exploited in the wild.
+A vulnerability management tool can detect and remediate this vulnerability.

-The vulnerability in the WordPress File Manager plugin has not been assigned any CVE as of now but carries a maximum CVSS score of 10.0.
+The WordPress vulnerability in the WordPress File Manager plugin has not assigned any CVE as of now but carries a maximum CVSS score of 10.0.
 The flaw exists due to the inclusion of the open-source file manager library called elFinder.
-The plugin uses the file connector.minimal.php-dist in an executable format by just renaming it to connector.minimal.php so it could be executed directly.
-The file had no access restrictions and could be accessed by anyone in order to execute commands via a function in elFinderConnector.class.php script.
+The plugin uses the file connector.minimal.php-dist in an executable format by just renaming it to connector.minimal.php so it executes directly.
+The file had no access restrictions and be accessed by anyone in order to execute commands via a function in elFinderConnector.class.php script.
+A patch management software fixes this.

 Here is the code from the connector.minimal.php file allowing an attacker to initiate an elFinder command: